hashicorp/design-system/wiki/Website-Doc-styling-and-components.md

 ![Representation of the top CSS grid, split in 'header', 'sidebar', 'stage', and 'footer'](images/doc-grid-wrapper.png)

-Inside the "stage" main area, we have another grid that is responsible of organizing the "page" content:
+Inside the "stage" main area, we have another grid that is responsible for organizing the "page" content:

 ![Representation of the stage CSS grid, split in 'cover', 'content', 'sidecar', and '_extra'](images/doc-grid-stage.png)